ArboreumDev/invoice-finance-pilot-backend/README.md

 The simplemost hacky solution to get us started
 ## setup

-create a `.env.staging` file and add the following variables
+rename .example.env  to `.env` and add the missing variables
 ```
 JWT_SECRET_KEY="someSecretKey"
+EMAIL_PASSWORD=""
+...and more
 ```

 ## Backend